-The continued technological progress of quantum computing and the building momentum outside the financial services sector, in sectors such as telecommunications and the public sector, means that firms need to take on board the recommended actions from this paper to ensure they are well positioned to manage the emerging risks associated with quantum computing.
+The continued technological progress of quantum computing and the building momentum outside the financial services sector in areas such as telecommunications and the public sector means that firms need to implement the recommended actions from this paper if they are to manage the emerging risks associated with quantum computing.

-For the UK to successfully transition to PQC, it is essential that the UK Government, specifically the NCSC, work with the private sector to develop sector specific roadmaps.
-While there will be consistent themes and common threads throughout, sector specific nuances will make a national approach too broad to be truly effective.
+More widely, for the UK to successfully transition to PQC, it is essential that the UK Government (specifically the NCSC), work with the private sector to develop sector-specific Quantum Safe roadmaps.21 Individual firms would then be responsible for implementing their own Quantum Safe roadmaps within the frameworks set out at the sector level.